rob-huang/robhuangV2/content/post/2018-11-13-nba-awards-voting-hometown-bias/index.md

 </tr>
 </tbody>
 </table>

-<p>The ballot has five first place votes (first team), five second place votes (second team), and five third place votes (third team).
+The ballot has five first place votes (first team), five second place votes (second team), and five third place votes (third team).
 Of the 15 slots on the ballot, Lawler gave votes to two Clippers: DeAndre Jordan as first team center and Chris Paul as second team guard.
-We will compare Lawler’s votes with how Clippers performed on All-NBA ballots from all voters not affiliated with the Clippers:</p>
+We will compare Lawler’s votes with how Clippers performed on All-NBA ballots from all voters not affiliated with the Clippers:

 <table class="table table-bordered" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <thead>
 <tr>